ritikgshah/SpectraLift/py_implementation.md

 If you have any questions or run into issues:

 - Review the [README](../README.md)
+- Check our pre executed jupyter notebooks that implement the method
 - Open an issue on the GitHub repository
 - Refer to our [paper on arXiv](https://arxiv.org/abs/2507.13339)
 - Email the authors if neither of the above options work for you